-- First Data ($26.5 billion) just hired a new CEO to turn it around.
+- First Data ($26 billion) hired a new CEO, Frank Bisignano, in April 2013, to turn it around.

-- Alltel ($25.7 billion) was just sold to Verizon for $5.9 billion, plus $22.2 billion in remaining debt.
-Usually after a merger like this, jobs are lost as the companies try to find more efficient operations.
+- Alltel ($28.1 billion) was sold to Verizon in June 2008 for $5.9 billion, plus $22.2 billion in remaining debt.
+Often after a merger like this, jobs are lost as the companies try to find more efficient operations.

-- Equity Office Properties ($22.9 billion) sold off more than half of its 543 commercial buildings.
+- In 2007, Equity Office Properties ($39 billion) sold off more than half of its 543 commercial buildings.

 These are great examples of how LBOs hurt the economy.
 The new owners must find ways to increase profits to pay off the debt.
 The best way to do this is to sell buildings, consolidate operations and reduce headcount.
 All these steps reduce jobs, or at least stop job growth.